-Cacciatore is an Italian dish and it means “hunter-style,” and as most hunter style dishes it doesn’t require much preparation or any lengthy steps to put it together.
+Cacciatore is an Italian dish and it means “hunter-style,” and as most hunter style dishes, it doesn’t require much preparation or any lengthy steps to put it together.
 In cacciatore, chicken is arranged on a baking casserole, surrounded by chunks of juicy tomato.
-Onion, rosemary, bay leaves, butter and a good doze of olive oil on top and the dish goes into the oven.
-Out of the oven and the chicken is golden, the juices have blended together and you are ready to eat hunter style.
+Onion, rosemary, bay leaves, butter, and a good doze of olive oil on top, and the dish goes in the oven.
+Out of the oven and the chicken is golden, the juices have blended together, and you are ready to eat hunter style.
 Which I love.
-I also like soaking up the juices from the pan with chunks of fresh crusty bread.
+I also like soaking up the juices from the pan with chunks of freshly baked crusty bread.
 I wonder if hunters do that, too.
 Molto delizioso!

 One 3-pound chicken, cut into 10 pieces or chicken parts, such as drumsticks or thighs, or a combination (do not use chicken breast only as it will not release much juices)

 1 large onion, cut into eighths

 2 bay leaves